endpoints4s/endpoints4s/documentation/manual/src/doc/algebras/json-schemas.md

 ## Generic derivation of JSON schemas (based on Shapeless) {#generic-derivation-of-json-schemas}

-The module presented in this section uses Shapeless to generically derive JSON schemas for algebraic data type definitions.
+The module presented in this section uses Shapeless to generically derive JSON schemas for algebraic data type definitions (sealed traits and case classes).

 ~~~ scala expandVars=true
 "org.julienrf" %% "endpoints-json-schema-generic" % "{{version}}"